Fome Zero: Criticism

 In 2003, David de Ferranti, the World Bank IBRD representative for Latin America and the Caribbean, criticized the program, due to its lack of clear focus, saying the program did not combat the country's poverty and income inequality.
 He also criticised the mechanisms for money donation and food gathering and distribution.

+Five months after Lula took office, the budget for Fome Zero was cut down a third from its original amount, and one year later, about $800 million was budgeted toward the program, but only $130 million of that was actually disbursed.

-Fome Zero is considered by the opposition (especially the PSDB and DEM parties) as a failure, due to what they believe is the government's inability to manage the program effectively.
+Fome Zero was considered by the opposition at the time (especially the PSDB and DEM parties) a failure, due to what they believed was the government's inability to manage the program effectively.
 Murilo Zauith, a PFL federal deputy, in March 2005, said the program was faulty, citing as an example the death of several indigenous children due to malnutrition in the city of Dourados, Mato Grosso do Sul.
 However, Humberto Costa, the Minister of Health at the time, considered the death count average and not alarming.

-Another criticism is that the program turned mostly in a money-transfer program, subject to corruption, and did not completely solve the problem.
+Another early criticism was that the program turned mostly into a money-transfer program, subject to corruption, and did not completely solve the problem.
 Data from 2014 to 2015 showed that malnutrition is still a problem in Brazil and responsible by 4.3 deaths per 100,000 people per year, linked to the fact that 3.8% of the population (7.6 million people) still earns less than US$1 a day.
+However, this was down from 7.6 deaths per 100k in 2002 and fell further to 2.4 by 2021.